classilla/appmodmap/README.md

 ## To-do

+It would be nice to get configuration information from an XDG path as well (currently XDG paths are only used for lockfiles, and only if they are defined).

 `ammd` and `winclass` don't check the current front window; they only react on changes.
 If you start it from a terminal app that needs its services, the bitmap won't change until you switch to something else and then switch back.

 Make a friendlier way of configuring the daemon, maybe even allowing live changes.
-However, this would require coming up with some sort of configuration file format.
+However, this would require coming up with some sort of configuration file format and having a dependency on it, which makes this more complex than I'd like.

 Include additional typical system primitives.
 (If you have some ideas, file a PR.)